nightynighto/pytanksim/docs/source/autoapi/pytanksim/classes/index.rst

    :rtype: BaseSimulation

-   .. py:method:: solve_differentials(time: float, ng: float, nl: float, T: float) -> numpy.ndarray
+   .. py:method:: solve_differentials(time, ng, nl, T)

       Find the right hand side of the governing ODE at a given time step.